MateuszJanduraUszu/mjmem/docs/reference/object_allocator/create_object_using_allocator.md

 ## Exceptions

-May throw a specific exception during memory allocation or object construction.
+May throw a specific exception if the allocation or object construction fails.

 ## Remarks